UNtergas/SocialMediaLite/README.md

 #### Test
 We test the CRUD functionality for all application models.
 The test is in `src/test`

+To run test: `mvn test` or righting click on test -> run

 #### How to run
 You can run this application using one of these options: